Posts: 10

 ----

 Njn, poprve jsem si to uvedomil u "Plugins/Moje", to jeste neni nic moc usvedcujiciho, ale treba https://github.com/matemat13/MCserver-Ra...n.lua#L261 uz ano.
-Jinak ja su prazak Smile Za chvili uz nas tu bude dost na to, abychom udelali prazsky MCServer-con Smile
+Jinak ja su prazak Za chvili uz nas tu bude dost na to, abychom udelali prazsky MCServer-con

-@xoft I've been thinking about C++ plugins myself (mainly caused by tigers concerns about bloat in the number of simulators).
+@ xoft I've been thinking about C++ plugins myself (mainly caused by tigers concerns about bloat in the number of simulators).
 I think that there are some areas where being able to write plugins in C++ would be beneficial to performance (e. eg simulators or adding custom block handlers). leo most of the work involved in writing bindings is the decoupling I'm doing anyway for the generator.
 The main new thing would be a cross platform way of loading shared libraries.
 My personal view is that apart from loading them native C++ plugins would have a low cost apart from enforcing use of interfaces that I'm trying for anyway.
 However If you've tried this before and it was to costly please correct me.

 Lua is actually extremely fast, especially for an interpreted language.
 If you want to speed it up even more, i'd say go the LuaJIT route rather than a new language.